alevarn/json-parser/README.md

 ### Read a JSON file (of known structure) and print its contents
 Let's say we have a JSON file called **customers.json** that stores information about all our customers.
-Down below you can see that the file contains information about two people James and John.
+Down below you can see that the file contains information about two people James Smith and John Wilson.
 ```json
 [
     {